 Helen has a Master’s Degree in Public Health and Tropical Medicine from James Cook University in Queensland.
 She lived and worked in the Kimberley for 20 years, and has been involved in the Northwest Eye Program since 2009.
 She now coordinates the Visiting Optometry Services program to the Pilbara and Kimberley, including running a low cost spectacle program to remote communities across the North of Western Australia.

-Has been working in various roles in Aboriginal health for the past 25 years.
+Kerry has been working in various roles in Aboriginal health for the past 25 years.
 She started working from the ground up into management, overseeing staff and implementing and evaluating community health programs.
 Kerry joined the team in November 2016 and is involved in assisting with the organisation, coordination and delivery of eye clinics to Aboriginal patients provided by Lions Outback Vision.
-The aim is to support Lions Outback Vision to improve access to eye care for Aboriginal patients through improved access to services, attendance at consultations, pathways to treatment, referrals and follow up care.
-Kerry liaises closely with the visiting optometry program, outreach ophthalmology services, regional eye health coordinators and support Aboriginal patient’s access to Perth based eye clinics.
-She is often the first point of contact for Indigenous patients who travel to Perth from regional and remote WA.
+Kerry spent 18 months in Broome as part of the North West Hub team and has now returned to Perth to support patients in the Pilbara, Wheatbelt, Great Southern and Goldfields to get the best outcomes for their eye health.